-Everyone in the campus is advised to pour water into the toilets prior to use and after use.
-Sanitary napkin incinerators have been installed for the disposal of the used napkins.
-Toilets are cleaned twice a day.
-The floor is mopped and the cob-webs are removed regularly to maintain cleanliness.
+To maintain cleanliness and hygiene on campus, everyone is encouraged to pour water into the toilets before and after use.
+Sanitary napkin incinerators ensure proper disposal of used napkins.
+Toilets are cleaned twice daily, including floor mopping and cobweb removal, to uphold consistent cleanliness standards.